 After eight years of living in the Orchard area, and two years in Novena before that, I’ve moved to a more down-to-earth part of Singapore: Bugis.
 That once infamous district, which to this day retains its gruff character.
 I guess I was drawn to it to compensate for all these years in Atasland.

-Living in Orchard, this epitome of spick and span but also of detachment, has been nice.
+Living in Orchard, this epitome of spick and span but also of airy-fairy, has been nice.
 All the prestige brands at my doorstep (like that ever mattered, but don’t they look good), but the budget-priced eateries (which always matter) are far and between.
 Train station within walking distance, four train stations to work.
 Convenience.

 But there came a time when I was no longer feeling it.
 At first, it started to wear thin.
 Then, not even that any more.
 It was time to look round for somewhere else to stay the night.